trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 [^12]: Cf. Magistrate of the City of Berlin, Hauptamt Veterinärwesen (main veterinary office) to the Zoological Garden Berlin, 06.09.1946, AZGB O 0/1/3.
 While an average of about 1.685 kg of carcass meat was available each month, the zoo’s monthly requirement according to its own calculations was 3,200 kg.
 The zoo therefore had to buy almost 1,400 kg of good slaughter meat per month at a price of 1.40 West German marks per kg.
 Cf. K. Heinroth to Dr. Schönwetter, Magistrate of Greater Berlin, 24.01.1950, AZGB O 0/1/3.
 1.40 West German marks in 1950 is equivalent to approximately €3.88 today.
 Cf. “Kaufkraftäquivalente historischer Beträge in deutschen Währungen”.
 Bundesbank 2021. https://www.bundesbank.de/resource/blob/615162/d55a20f8a4ecedd6d1b53e01b89f11c4/mL/kaufkraftaequivalente-historischer-betraege-in-deutschen-waehrungen-data.pdf (10.8.2021).

 [^13]: Johannes Gebbing (ed.). _50 Jahre Leipziger Zoo, 1878–1928_.
 Leipzig: Selbstverlag des zoolog.
 Gartens, 1928: 36.
 On mass slaughtering cf. Anne Roerkohl.
 “Die Lebensmittelversorgung während des Ersten Weltkrieges im Spannungsfeld kommunaler und staatlicher Maßnahmen”.
 In _Durchbruch zum modernen Massenkonsum: Lebensmittelmärkte und Lebensmittelqualität im Städtewachstum des Industriezeitalters_, Hans Jürgen Teuteberg (ed.).
 Münster: Coppenrath, 1987: 309–370.
-Direct quotes have been translated into English for clarity’s sake.

 [^14]: The price quoted varied between 20 pounds for 400 Reichsmark (≈ €1280 in 2021).
 Cf. “Auf den Spuren des Elefanten”. _Der Kurier_, 07.02.1948; Zoological Garden Berlin to the Kriminal-Kommissariat Tiergarten (the criminal investigation department for Tiergarten), 10.05.1947, AZGB O 0/1/143.

 [^15]: K. Heinroth to the criminal investigation department for Tiergarten, 10.05.1947, AZGB O 0/1/143.
 Cf. also AZGB O 0/1/44.
 The equivalent amount for 2021 was calculated based on the record for 1947 in a conversion table from the Deutsche Bundesbank.
 Cf. “Kaufkraftäquivalente historischer Beträge in deutschen Währungen”.
 Bundesbank 2021. https://www.bundesbank.de/resource/blob/615162/d55a20f8a4ecedd6d1b53e01b89f11c4/mL/kaufkraftaequivalente-historischer-betraege-in-deutschen-waehrungen-data.pdf (10.8.2021).
 For press coverage cf. for instance “Prozeß um Elefantenfleisch”. _Tagesspiegel_, 07.02.1948; “Elefant à la carte”. _Die Tagespost_, 10.02.1948.
 As early as 1945, the Berlin police, citing health risks, had issued a decree to “refrain from purchasing meat on the black market”.
 Cf. “Unterlassung des Erwerbs von Fleisch am Schwarzen Markt, Berlin, den 17.
 Juli 1945”. _Verordnungsblatt (VOBl.) der Stadt Berlin 1945_, No. 5., September 1945: 67.

 [^16]: “Siam auf der Speisekarte: Zoo-Tiere mit Sonderzulage”. _Der Morgen_, 20.03.1947.
-Direct quotes have been translated into English for clarity’s sake.

 [^17]: Here, too, a court case followed; cf. “Damhirsch-Prozeß”. _Rhein-Zeitung_, 23.04.1947.

 [^18]: Cf. H. Schäfer to the administration of the Zoological Garden Berlin, 11.03.1947, AZGB O 0/1/143; H. Mrozeck to the administration of the Zoological Garden Berlin, 08.03.1947, AZGB O 0/1/87; W. Gronau to the administration of the Zoological Garden Berlin, 10.03.1947, AZGB O 0/1/86.

 [^19]: Cf. Zoological Garden Berlin to the command of the Schutzpolizei, 01.04.1947, AZGB O 0/1/143.
 Criminal investigations were unsuccessful in all cases.
 Cf. also Zoological Garden Berlin to the 31st Police Precinct, 13.02.1947, AZGB O 0/1/143; and AZGB O 0/1/274: “On the night from 12 to 13 February, an adult dairy goat was killed in a locked animal enclosure on the grounds of the Zoological Garden, butchered on the spot and stolen, its entrails left behind.”
-Direct quotes have been translated into English for clarity’s sake.

 [^20]: Daniel de Luce.
 “Lebensmittelkarte 5 im Berliner Zoo”. _Tägliche Rundschau_, 17.12.1946.